• Skip to primary navigation

 It also works nicely in boxed mixes calling for 1-2 whole eggs such as muffins, cupcakes and cakes.

-Some recipes involve whipping aquafaba with an electric hand mixer or stand mixer, especially those using it to replace egg whites as in these meringues by Loving it Vegan and this chocolate mousse by Detoxinista.
+You can also use it in whipped form (either with electric hand mixer or stand mixer) to replace egg white in recipes such as these meringues by Loving it Vegan and this chocolate mousse by Detoxinista.

 If whipping, it's best to allow the aquafaba to come to room temperature if it had been in the fridge.

-It can also be used to make vegan whipped cream as demonstrated by Nora Cooks.
+Aquafaba isn't just for baking.
+You can make vegan whipped cream as demonstrated by Nora Cooks.

 And, you can use it to replace the egg coating typically used when breading food.